Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Setup

-(i) any $Z$-supported blow up sequence $\gtf:\gtX'\longto\gtX$ is the completion of a uniquely defined $Z$-supported blow up sequence $f:X'\longto X$;
+(i) any $Z$-supported blow up sequence $\gtf\:\gtX'\longto\gtX$ is the completion of a uniquely defined $Z$-supported blow up sequence $f\:X'\longto X$;

-(ii) if $X_\sing\subset Z$ then any (strong) desingularization $\gtf:\gtX'\longto\gtX$ is the completion of a uniquely defined (strong) desingularization $f:X'\longto X$. \end{lem} \begin{proof} Any $Z$-supported closed subscheme of $\gtX$ is given by an open ideal, so it is defined already as a closed subscheme in $X$.
+(ii) if $X_\sing\subset Z$ then any (strong) desingularization $\gtf\:\gtX'\longto\gtX$ is the completion of a uniquely defined (strong) desingularization $f\:X'\longto X$. \end{lem} \begin{proof} Note that $\gtX$ is qe by Theorem \ref{NNth}.
+Any $Z$-supported closed subscheme of $\gtX$ is given by an open ideal, so it is defined already as a closed subscheme in $X$.
 So, the center $V_0$ of the first blow up of $\gtf$ is a closed subscheme of $X$ and we can set $X_1=\Bl_{V_0}(X)$.
 Then $\gtX_1$ is the completion of $X_1$, hence we can algebraize the center $V_1\into\gtX_1$ by $V_1\into X_1$, and proceed by induction on the length of $\gtf$.
 This proves (i), and (ii) follows from (i) and the compatibility of formal completions with singular loci. \end{proof}